What are these awards for?

 - List of eligible supervisors is available; you need a supervisor to apply.

-- The Biology deadline for this application is Wednesday, January 11th, 2017 and all applications are done online.
-Applications will be available in December.
+- The Biology deadline for this application is Friday, February 7th, 2020 at 9:00am.
+Applications will be available online in December.

 - Applications open to Canadian Citizens and Permanent Residents.

-- You can hold the award after your last term at UW, but you must be registered as a student in the term immediately before and after term you're holding the USRA. (i.e. 4B in Winter 2017, grad school in Fall 2017 to hold the award in Spring 2017, or 2B in Spring 2017 and 3A in Winter 2018 to hold it in Fall 2017, for example)
+- You can hold the award after your last term at UW, but you must be registered as a student in the term immediately before holding the USRA.

 1. Find a supervisor, confirm they will endorse your application.